crisfeim/crisfe.im/content/writing/dev/2025/when-abstractions-are-worth-it/index.md

 date: 2025-08-09
 ---

+*Abstractions aren’t free — but sometimes they’re the difference between a painless change and a rewrite.
+This article examines three real-world scenarios where they prove their value, and reflects on how to approach them through intentional architectural decisions.*

+---

 Here is your typical mobile app screen — it loads data from somewhere and displays it in a list.
 When a user taps an item, the app navigates to some sort of detail screen:

 {{< gotmpl src="app/main"